 Depending on tent size and the experience of the doer, connecting two tents usually takes between 15 and 25 minutes.

-- Zip or binder clips
+- Zip or binder clips.

-- A cord
+- A cord.

-- Two tents that are designed to adjoin
+- Two tents that are designed to adjoin.

-- Knowledge of the art of joining tents with a punch of dexterity
+- Knowledge of the art of joining tents with a punch of dexterity.

 This is the most popular method of joining tents.
 If you are a first timer, it is also the easiest and best option.
-Some tents are devised in a specific way to fix together perfectly with another tent of the same kind.
+Some tents are devised in a specific way to fit together perfectly with another tent of the same kind.
 Featuring a pod like design, this sort of tent attaches seamlessly with its peer tent.
 Usually you are able to join the two tents with zips.